Tendonitis Treatment in Sunset Hills, MO | Axes Physical Therapy

 How to Prepare For Your 1st Appointment With a Physical Therapist in Sunset Hills, MO

-If you are seeking out physical therapy for tendonitis treatment in Sunset Hills, MO, there are several things you can do to get the most out of your first appointment:
+If you are having symptoms of tendonitis and have made the decision to seek treatment from a physical therapist in Sunset Hills, MO, there are a few things you can do to prepare for your appointment:

 - Collect information — Before your appointment, write down information about your symptoms, including when they started, how long they’ve had them, what activities aggravate them, and what, if anything, provides relief.
-This will allow your physical therapist to better understand your condition and develop an appropriate treatment plan.
+This will help your physical therapist to better understand your condition and develop an appropriate treatment plan.

 - Prepare questions — Write down any questions you can think of about your condition, treatment options, what you can do to reduce the risk of future injury, or even questions about the physical therapist themselves.
-This will help you to get the most out of your appointment, begin a more personalized relationship with your physical therapist, and ensure that all of your concerns are addressed.
+This will help you to make the most out of your appointment, begin a more personalized relationship with your physical therapist, and ensure that all of your concerns are addressed.

 - Be honest — Be honest with your physical therapist about your symptoms, lifestyle, and any previous injuries or medical conditions.
 This will help them to develop a treatment plan that is tailored to your specific needs and goals.